BetExChange/Client/README.md

 #### Prerequisites:
 - User must be logged in.
 - At least one product should exist.
-- User must be on the product details page of a listing.
+- User must be on the product details page of a position.

 #### Requirements:
-- When the user selects a listing and clicks "Remove Position," the product should be removed from the marketplace.
+- When the user selects a position and clicks "Remove Position," the product should be removed from the marketplace.
 - A confirmation message should appear before removal.
 - The seller should receive a notification confirming the removal.
 - The seller’s dashboard should update and no longer display the removed position.

 #### Edge Cases:
-- If the listing has active offers, a warning should be displayed before allowing removal.
+- If the position has active offers, a warning should be displayed before allowing removal.

 ---